Search Knowledge Base by Keyword

 Using a Self-Directed IRA to Buy a Rental, Start A Business

-Since this chapter is about starting a business, there’s no better place to talk about self-directed IRAs.
+Since this chapter is about unique or custom entity structures, there’s no better place to talk about self-directed IRAs.
 What the heck is a self-directed IRA?
 Just because you make investment choices within your retirement accounts, does not mean they are self-directed.
 Sure, in a practical sense they are.
 But a self-directed IRA in the context of this section is about a very specific investment vehicle.

 However, if you set up a self-directed IRA and roll your existing IRA into it, you can have the IRA invest into the rental property.
 But there is another reason why this might make sense.
 The S&P 500 index for the past 20 years has returned 9.22%.
 Not bad.
 Yet in some situations, rental properties might beat or in some cases, crush, the returns of the stock market.
 And it creates some diversification within your financial planning.